ngtff/SMPP-Stack/README.md

 <image src="smpp_stack.png" />

-NGTFF SMPP Stack has been developed in Linux C.

 The NGTFF smpp stack manages sessions and session operations (bind/enquire-link) internally., an callback event will raised to application for authenticating ESME.

-Circular buffer will be used for allocating and freeing up messages, which will boost performance of stack and application.
+Circular buffer has been used for allocating and freeing up messages, which will boost performance of stack and user smpp application.

  <image src="smpp_routing_entity.png" />